Stress Fracture Back

 Restore Normal Muscle Strength & Coordination

-PhysioWorks has developed a Back Pain Core Stabilisation Program to assist their spondylolysis patients in regaining reasonable core muscle control.
-Your physiotherapist will assess your core muscle recruitment pattern and prescribe the best exercises for you specific to your needs.
+PhysioWorks has developed a Back Pain Core Stabilisation Program to help their spondylolysis patients regain reasonable core muscle control.
+Your physiotherapist will assess your core muscle recruitment pattern and prescribe the best exercises specific to your needs.
 They may recommend that you undertake an ultrasound-guided exercise program where you can view your deep core muscle contractions on a TV monitor.

-Pilates appears as a useful exercise regime.
+Pilates appears as a good exercise regime.
 Peer and Fascione (2007).
 Personalised pilates instruction from a knowledgeably spinal care practitioner, such as your physiotherapist, is preferred.